kragen/derctuo/markdown/sm-scraping.md

     www.sciencemadness.org/talk/viewthread.php?tid=27851&goto=search&pid=310836

-etc.  So far this is only a minor irritant, a tarpit that has sucked up 21 out of the 190 files I've snarfed so far on a single thread;
+etc.  So far this is only a minor irritant, a tarpit that has sucked up 21 out of the 190 files I’ve snarfed so far on a single thread;
-wget isn't smart enough to notice that these are all just redirects to things like
+wget isn’t smart enough to notice that these are all just redirects to things like

     http://www.sciencemadness.org/talk/viewthread.php?tid=27851#pid310836

 This suggests that maybe the regexp is not being required to match the whole URL, just the beginning (or maybe anywhere).
-Also I hadn't allowed the &page= on the viewthread regexp at the time, so I guess it's pretty certain.
+Also I hadn’t allowed the &page= on the viewthread regexp at the time, so I guess it’s pretty certain.

 A second attempted crawl
 ------------------------